 Are you interested in mounting your iMac or a monitor on an articulated arm connected to either your desk or a wall?
-I’ve been pleasantly surprised by the number of requests I’ve had about this topic over the past year.
+I have been pleasantly surprised by the number of requests I’ve had about this topic over the past year.
 Here’s a primer on what you should know.
 When you start to look into mounting a computer or monitor, you quickly hear the term VESA mount.
 VESA mount refers to a family of standards defined by the Video Electronics Standards Association (VESA) for mounting flat panel monitors, TVs, and other displays to stands or wall mounts.

-The most common VESA standard that you’ll encounter as you mount an Apple iMac or monitor is the VESA 100 standard.
+The most common VESA standard that you will encounter as you mount an Apple iMac or monitor is the VESA 100 standard.
 Briefly, the VESA 100 standard indicates that the back of the iMac or monitor will have a plate or bracket with 4 holes that are at the 4 corners of a square which is 100 mm on a side.
 Apple sells such brackets.
 Then you can use this bracket to mount the iMac or monitor on a VESA desk or wall mount that is also VESA 100 compliant.
 This implies that it has a matching bracket with appropriately spaced holes so you can easily connect your iMac or monitor to it.

 There are a few tricky details to deal with when trying to mount an iMac — it’s weight and whether or not the iMac is VESA compliant in the first place.

 The oldest iMac which is VESA-compliant is the 24″ white iMac released in late 2006.
 EveryMac has good articles that which of the white and aluminum iMacs are VESA-compliant.
 Use these articles to see if the iMac you already own is VESA-compliant.
 An iMac that is VESA-compliant indicates that the iMac’s built-in aluminum stand can be removed and replaced with a VESA mount adapter.